sunghwansyoon/is477/ProjectPlan.md

 This project will answer the following research questions:
 1. Are Chicago neighborhoods with higher counts of 311 sanitation complaints also more likely to have restaurants that received a fail for city food inspections?
 2. Does an increase in 311 sanitation reports precede or follow an increase in failure in food inspections?
+3. Are there specific facilities that are more sensitive to external sanitation compared to others?

 ---